railsuser2014/openobject-doc-book-en/3/3_7/accounting_entries.rst

 * Bank transfer,

-* Visa card on a FORTIS account,
+* Visa card on a bank account,

 * Petty cash.